kedacore/keda-docs/content/docs/2.7/scalers/azure-pipelines.md

 > Careful - You should determine this on an organization-level, not project-level.
 Otherwise, you might get an incorrect id.

 Finally, it is also possible get the pool ID from the response of a HTTP request by calling the `https://dev.azure.com/{organizationName}/_apis/distributedtask/pools?poolname={agentPoolName}` endpoint in the key `value[0].id`.

+### Supporting Demands in Agents ###

+Azure Devops is able to determine which agents can match any job its is waiting for.
+If you specify a parent template then KEDA will further interrogate the job request to determine if the parent is able to fulfil the job.
+If the parent is able to complete the job it scales up the ScaledJob to fulfil it.

+> Note: If more than one ScaledJob is able to fulfil the demands of the job then they will both spin up an agent; this is as each ScaledJob is independent of each other.

 ### Example